-- Batter should be of a dropping consistency, so add water accordingly.
+- The batter should be of dropping consistency, so add water accordingly.

-- Pour batter in a greased pan.
-Tap couple to times on the counter to release any trapped air.
+- Pour the batter into the greased pan.
+Tap the pan a couple of times on the counter to release any trapped air.

-- To make the glaze - combine powdered sugar and lemon juice in a pan.
+- To make the glaze – Mix the powdered sugar and lemon juice in a pan.
 Bring it to a boil.
-Add a pinch of salt and cook until thick.
-Remove from flame and drizzle the glaze over the minis.
+Add a pinch of salt and cook until it thickens.
+Let the mini cakes cool completely before drizzling the lemon glaze over them.

 - Finally, dress the glazed mini lemon cakes with the freshly-grated lemon zest, slice, and enjoy!